- potassium chloride

 If diarrhoea persists unremittingly for longer than 36 hours the patient should be reassessed by the physician.

 No specific precautions are necessary in the elderly.
-However, care should be taken when administering Dioralyte Relief solution in cases of severe renal or hepatic impairment or other conditions where normal electrolyte balance may be disturbed.
+However, care should be taken when administering Dioralyte Relief solution in conditions where normal electrolyte balance may be disturbed (such as severe vomiting or diarrhoea).

 Dioralyte Relief is not contraindicated in pregnancy or lactation but should be used on medical advice.